AtanuCSE/NLP-Codes/README.md

 - Venn Diagram for common words from sepatate datasets
 - Word Cloud
+- Top Terms from a document (bi-class plot using Bokeh lirary and different metrices instead of word count)

 ## Text-Summary
 - Text summary from Pandas using Gensim library